Is the Rezum procedure approved by the FDA?

 How does the Rezum procedure work?

-The procedure is typically performed on an outpatient basis under local anesthesia or sedation, and typically takes around 10 minutes.
+The procedure is typically performed on an outpatient basis under local anesthesia or sedation, and usually takes around 10 minutes.
 After the procedure, patients may experience some discomfort or pain in the area, but this is usually mild and can be managed with over-the-counter pain medication.
 Most patients are able to return to normal activities within a few days.

 REZUM Procedure has a lot of benefits: